The

 -

-Per capita kindy subsidy—provided to service providers that have not opted into free kindy.
+Per capita kindy subsidy—provided to service providers that have not opted in to free kindy.

 Kindergarten funding claims and payments